aldivafzn/tes-doa-dashboard/README.md

 - Export PDF feature on Personnel sections
 - Development and creating Project Management feature
 - Fullstack deployment using HTTPS in Google Cloud Platform
-- Fixing the slow process of export PDF features
+- Fix the slow process of export PDF features
+- Upload attachment in NCR Reply
+- Add auto-naming in NCR Reply (in accept by auditor and accept by auditee section in form)

 ## Contributor
 | NPM    | Name                        | Major       | University                       | LinkedIn    | Batch       |